b1-systems/react-components/library/README.md

   passed function will be called `onClick`.
 - `applicationTitle`: A string or styled `ReactNode` to display the title of your application.
 Use the latter approach if you want it to be a link or add an icon.
+- `helpLink`: An optional URL which will be opened in a new tab when the help icon, only shown if any value is passed, is clicked.
 - `notificationHistory:` An optional object with following props to show a history of all notifications in the top right.
 Requires the component to be inside a `Toastyfier`: